espruino/EspruinoDocs/info/IoT Services.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/IoT+Services.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Tutorials,IoT,Server,Service,Broker,Cloud Services,Hosted Services,Data Services,Cubitic,Xively,IFTTT,Dweet,Internet
+* KEYWORDS: Tutorials,IoT,Server,Service,Broker,Cloud Services,Hosted Services,Data Services,Cubitic,Xively,IFTTT,Dweet,Internet,POST,HTTP
 * USES: Internet,ESP8266,CC3000,WIZnet,GSM

 There are [quite a lot](http://postscapes.com/companies/iot-cloud-services) of IoT cloud service providers around at the moment.
 We've collected some sample code for a selection of them below.
 If you've got some code you'd like to share, please contribute it (you can submit changes via [this page on GitHub](https://github.com/espruino/EspruinoDocs/blob/master/info/IoT%20Services.md)).